Study finds more evidence gas stoves are bad for human health: ‘Worse than secondhand smoke’

 Mounting evidence

 According to the Centers for Disease Control and Prevention, acute benzene poisoning can cause symptoms such as drowsiness, dizziness, rapid or irregular heartbeat, headaches and even death at very high levels.
-Long-term exposure to benzene can decrease red blood cells, leading to anemia, weaken the immune system, and cause cancers such as leukemia.
+Long-term exposure to benzene can decrease the number of red blood cells, leading to anemia, can weaken the immune system and can cause cancers such as leukemia.

 A hot topic